Thomas Oldfield (Royal Marines officer): Biography

-Oldfield was the third son of Humphrey Oldfield, an officer in her majesty's marine forces.
+Oldfield was the third son of Humphrey Oldfield, an officer in the Royal Marines.
 He was born at Stone, Staffordshire, on 21 June 1756.
 His mother was a daughter of Major-general Nicholls, of the Honourable East India Company's service.
-His father died in America shortly after the affair of Bunker's Hill.
+His father died in America shortly after the battle of Bunker's Hill.
 Oldfied accompanied his father to America in the autumn of 1774, or in the following spring.
 He served as a volunteer with the marine battalion at Bunker's Hill on 17 June 1775.
 In this action he was twice wounded, and his wrist was permanently injured.
-After the action Oldfield accepted a commission in a provincial corps -it is believed Tarleton's legion.
-In 1775 he took up a commission in the royal marines which was intended for his brother, although it was by an error made out in his name.
+After the action Oldfield accepted a commission in a provincial corps - it is believed Tarleton's Legion.
+In 1775 he took up a commission in the Royal Marines which was intended for his brother, although it was by an error made out in his name.

-Oldfield, who did not join the marines until the close of the American war, served with the 83rd regiment at the siege of Charleston, South Carolinia, in 1780.
-He was promoted to a first lieutenancy in the royal marines on 16 April 1778, and, being distinguished by his intelligence and gallantry, was placed on the stall of the quartermaster-general's department.
-As deputy assistant-quartermaster-general he was attached to the headquarters of the Marquis (then Lord) Cornwallis and to lord Rawdon (afterwards Marquis of Hastings).
+Oldfield, who did not join the marines until the close of the American War of Independence, served with the 83rd regiment at the Siege of Charleston, South Carolina, in 1780.
+He was promoted to a first lieutenancy in the Royal Marines on 16 April 1778, and, being distinguished by his intelligence and gallantry, was placed on the stall of the quartermaster-general's department.
+As deputy assistant-quartermaster-general he was attached to the headquarters of the Marquis (then Lord) Cornwallis and to Lord Rawdon (afterwards Marquis of Hastings).
 He was constantly engaged under their immediate eye, and the repeatedly bore testimony to his zeal, gallantry, and ability.
 Oldfield was taken prisoner with Lord Cornwallis at the capitulation of Yorktown.

-At the termination of the war Oldfield went to England, and was quartered at Portsmouth, when he purchased a small place in the parish of Westbourne.
+At the termination of the war Oldfield went to England, and was quartered at Portsmouth, when he purchased a small house in the parish of Westbourne.
 He named it Oldfield Lawn.
 In 1788 Oldfield went to the West Indies, returning in very bad health.
 In 1798 he was promoted captain, and again went to the West Indies in the Sceptre, 64 guns, Captain Dacres.
-In 1794 Oldfield commanded the royal marines landed from the squadron to co-operate with the army in the island of St. Domingo.
+In 1794 Oldfield commanded the Royal Marines landed from the squadron to co-operate with the army in the island of St. Domingo.
 Oldfield distinguished himself on every occasion that offered.
 In storming one of the enemy's works at Cape Nicholas mole, he was the first to enter it, and with his own hand struck the enemy's colours, which are now in possession of the family.
 He returned to England in the autumn of 1795 in precarious health.

 In 1796 Oldfield was employed on the recruiting service at Manchester and Warrington.
-The following year he embarked on board the Theseus, 74 guns, and sailed to join the squadron under the orders of the Earl of Saincent of Cadiz.
+The following year he embarked on board the Theseus, 74 guns, and sailed to join the squadron under the orders of the Earl of St.Vincent of Cadiz.
 Upon the Theseus reaching her destination, she became the flagship of Horatio Nelson, then a rear-admiral.
 Oldfield was engaged in two bombardments of Cadiz in June 1797, in one of which he was wounded while in the host with the admiral.